Ivory Coat Dog Food Review - Including Puppy, Senior & Grain Free

 “There are safety issues relating to sulphur dioxide and sodium and potassium sulphite preservatives – these can cause thiamine (Vitamin B1) deficiency, which can be fatal.” – RSPCA Australia

 Following the all-natural principle, Ivory Coat doesn’t have artificial colours or flavours to keep your dog’s diet as healthy as possible.
-They also add extra-healthy ingredients like flaxseed, coconut oil and salmon oil that improve your dog’s skin and give them a shiny coat.
+We also love how they add extra-healthy ingredients like flaxseed, coconut oil and salmon oil that improve your dog’s skin and give them a shiny coat.

 Variety (5/5 Stars)

-While Ivory Coat's grain free options are the most popular, if your pup doesn’t follow a grain-free diet they also have several brown rice flavours available.
-Most of those are mixed with different proteins like salmon, sardines, chicken, turkey or lamb.
+While Ivory Coat's grain-free options are the most popular, if your pup is like mine and doesn’t follow a grain-free diet, they also have several brown rice flavours available.
+I like how most of those are mixed with different proteins like salmon, sardines, chicken, turkey or lamb.

 On top of these, they also offer several options adapted to your dog’s stage of life and activity level.
 Of course, there’s puppy and adult food, but you’ll also find low-fat options, senior foods as well as chilled, dry & wet options for most of their flavours.